tanrax/org-social-static-preview/README.md

-# Org Social Preview Generator
+# Org Social Static Preview Generator

 Tool for generating HTML previews from [Org Social](https://github.com/tanrax/org-social) files.
 This tool creates social media-like preview cards for each post in your `social.org` file.